Hridaya Jain

-Hridaya Jain (born 19 December 2005) is an Indian professional footballer who plays as a midfielder or forward for NK Brinje Grosuplje.
+Hridaya Jain (born 19 December 2005) is an Indian professional footballer who plays as a midfielder or forward for Indian Super League club Mumbai City.

 Early life

 Jain was born on 19 December 2005.
 Born in Karnataka, India, he is a native of the state.

 Career

 Jain started his career with Indian side Techtro Swades United FC.
 Subsequently, he was sent on loan to Indian side FC Bengaluru United.

-Ahead of the 2024–25 season, he signed for Indian side Delhi FC, where he made twenty-one league appearances and scored four goals.
+Ahead of the 2024–25 season, he signed for I-League side Delhi FC.
+In his sole season at the club, he made twenty-one league appearances and scored four goals, winning the I-League Emerging Player award.

 Following his stint there, he signed for Slovenian side NK Brinje Grosuplje during the summer of 2025.

 Style of play

 Jain plays as a midfielder or forward.
 Indian news website Khel Now wrote in 2025 that he "is a versatile talent who can play anywhere in the attack... impressed... with his ability to take on defenders, create chances, deceive compact defenses, and convert some of those chances with finesse".